kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 \(1\) The Airworthiness Limitations section must set forth each mandatory replacement time, inspection interval, and related procedure required for type certification.
 If the Instructions for Continued Airworthiness consist of multiple documents, the section required under this paragraph must be included in the principal manual.

-\(2\) This section must contain a legible statement in a prominent location that reads: “The Airworthiness Limitations section is FAA approved and specifies maintenance required under §[[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.16   Airworthiness limitations.|§43.16]] and 91.403 of Title 14 of the Code of Federal Regulations unless an alternative program has been FAA approved.”
+\(2\) This section must contain a legible statement in a prominent location that reads: “The Airworthiness Limitations section is FAA approved and specifies maintenance required under [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md#§43.16   Airworthiness limitations.|§§43.16]] and 91.403 of Title 14 of the Code of Federal Regulations unless an alternative program has been FAA approved.”

 \(b\) For rotorcraft engines having 30-second OEI and 2-minute OEI ratings: